Hydeon-git/Tech-Design-Document/docs/README.md

 ![TDD and GDD differences](images/differences.jpg)

-Let’s take a look at this Valheim gif!
+Now, let’s take a look at this Valheim gif!
 We can see that there’s fog in the environment, we can different effects in screen and there’s a UI too.

 This aspects of the game are in both documents: